-- All workstations should be locked or logged off when unattended. - Any member of staff observing an IT security incident must raise a report in accordance with the Trust Incident Reporting Policy (i.e. via Ulysses) and provide the LHIS Service desk with relevant details. - Failure to comply with the requirements of this policy or inappropriate use of resources controlled by this policy is a serious matter and may result in the rights to use Trust systems and/or resources being withdrawn, disciplinary action or prosecution under law.
+- The Trust employs systems to monitor use of its IT resources and, whilst conditional personal use of some IT resources is permitted, there must be no expectation of user privacy. - All proposed changes to the Trust IT infrastructure and services (e.g., software upgrades / installations and new IT services) must gain approval through the Software Approval Process before implementation. - Failure to comply with the requirements of this policy or inappropriate use of resources controlled by this policy is a serious matter and may result in the rights to use Trust systems and/or resources being withdrawn, disciplinary action or prosecution under law.